c4arl0s/5BranchesII/README.md

 Switched to branch 'crazy-alt'
 ```

-Remember, we can do whatever we want here without worrying about either crazy o master.
-When git branch creates a branch, it uses the current HEAD as the starting point for the new branch.
-This meeans that we begin with the same files as crazy (if we called git branch from master, we would have to re-create rainbow.html).
+Remember, we can do whatever we want here without worrying about either crazy o master. **When git branch creates a branch, it uses the current HEAD as the starting point for the new branch**.
+This means that we begin with the same files as crazy (if we called git branch from master, we would have to re-create rainbow.html).
-After creating th new branch, our repository's history looks like:
+After creating the new branch, our repository's history looks like:

 ![Screen Shot 2020-05-25 at 8 26 51](https://user-images.githubusercontent.com/24994818/82816850-8181b880-9e61-11ea-8f1e-0019d14a9538.png)